pingcap/docs/dev/reference/tools/br/use-case.md

 For the detailed usage of the `br backup` command, refer to [BR command-line description](/dev/reference/tools/br/br.md#command-line-description).

-1. Before executing the `br backup` command, check the value of the [`tikv_gc_life_time`](/dev/reference/garbage-collection/configuration.md#tikv_gc_life_time) configuration item, and adjust the value to an appropriate one in the MySQL client to make sure that [Garbage Collection](/dev/reference/garbage-collection/overview.md) (GC) does not run during the backup operation.
+1. Before executing the `br backup` command, check the value of the [`tikv_gc_life_time`](/dev/reference/garbage-collection/configuration.md#tikv_gc_life_time) configuration item, and adjust the value appropriately in the MySQL client to make sure that [Garbage Collection](/dev/reference/garbage-collection/overview.md) (GC) does not run during the backup operation.

     {{< copyable "sql" >}}